This page contains affiliate links. Please read our disclosure for more info.

 The performance was spectacular and it was fascinating to get a closer look at the extravagant kimono, hairstyles and iconic white makeup we’d glimpsed while spotting geiko and maiko (apprentice geishas) in our neighbourhood.

-It’s easiest to buy tickets at the venue up to five days in advance (unavailable in 2024 due to the renovation).
+It’s easiest to buy tickets at the venue up to five days in advance.

 We didn’t want to miss out and couldn’t make a payment on their website with an international card, so ended up booking via the HIS travel agency by email ([email protected]).